 3. Resident Evil: Revelations

-Added in the Raid mode which adds a purpose to the standard “Mercenary Mode”, and much replayability.
+Added in the Raid mode which adds a purpose to the standard “Mercenary Mode”, means there was a fair amount of replayability.

 2. Resident Evil 2

-With lots of unlockables and a certain Soy based character unlocked for skill means there is always another challenge meaning the game never gets dull.
+With lots of unlockables and a certain Soy based character unlocked for skill means there is always another challenge.

-The introduction of a stalking Tyrant in the second Scenario is a precursor to the best game in the seires!
+The introduction of a stalking Tyrant in the second Scenario is pant spoilingly terrifying and is a precursor to the best game in the seires!

 1. Resident Evil 3: Nemesis

 Alright, you might have guessed this is our number one by process of elimination, but it was blumming close.
-Having the titular Nemesis pursue you throughout the game is genuinely terrifying.
+Having the titular Nemesis pursue you throughout the game is genuinely terrifying and never gets old.

-The live choices offer many differences too, and being brave/good and taking on the Nemesis will reward you hansomely.
+The live choices also manage to offer differences to your run through, and being brave or good and taking on the Nemesis will reward you hansomely.
 Getting to be Jill and kicking arse is pretty fucking cool too!

 Nemesis also introduced the Mercenary Mode, and while it was a little primitive it added new reasons to play once you’re done with the main game.